Abdelrahman13-coder/LLM-Chatbot/Ramy Youssef LLM Chatbot/README.md

 ### Useful links
 [Langchain youtube loader](https://python.langchain.com/docs/integrations/document_loaders/youtube_audio)

+### Things to improve:

+* Clone Ramy Youssef's voice using deep learning to provid more realism to the experice.
+* Develope more sophisticated GUI using HTML, CSS, JavaScript and app with Flask.

 ### Why Ramy Youssef
 - As Ramy made a great TV show called **Rami** featured in HULU which made a repesentation of arabs away from the stereotypical prospective protrayed in the media.
 The show is really funny and features many of Egyption and Arab actors.